elwizard33/oas-mcp/README.md

 See `examples/` for minimal startup and in-memory usage patterns.

 ## Docs Site
-Full documentation (concepts, guides, advanced topics, API reference):
+Full documentation (concepts, guides, advanced topics, API reference) is built with **Astro + TypeDoc** and deployed via GitHub Pages actions (artifact → Pages).
+The site is regenerated on pushes that touch docs, source, or configuration.

 👉 https://elwizard33.github.io/oas-mcp

+_Note: Previously powered by Docusaurus; migrated to Astro for a lighter, zero-Webpack static pipeline and simpler integration with existing markdown + generated API docs._

 ## Contributing
 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) and the [Code of Conduct](./CODE_OF_CONDUCT.md).
 Development scripts: